Life Is Beautiful: Plot

-In 1939, in Fascist Italy, young Italian Jew Guido Orefice arrives to work in Arezzo, Tuscany, with his uncle Eliseo in a hotel restaurant.
-He is comical and sharp, and falls in love with the gentile girl Dora.
+In 1939, in Fascist Italy, young, comical and sharp Italian Jew Guido Orefice arrives to work in Arezzo, Tuscany, with his uncle Eliseo in a hotel restaurant.
+He falls in love with Dora, a Gentile young woman.
 Later, Guido sees her again in the city where she is a teacher and set to be engaged to Rodolfo, a rich but arrogant local government official with whom he regularly clashes.
 Guido sets up many "coincidental" incidents to show his interest in Dora.

 Eventually, Dora gives in to Guido's affection and promise.
 Guido steals her from her engagement party on Uncle Eliseo's horse, Robin Hood, humiliating Dora's fiancé and mother.
-They are later married, have a son, Giosuè, and run a bookstore.
+They are later married, have a son, Giosuè, and open a bookstore.
 Dora's mother visits once, meeting her grandson.